jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge2.md

 ## Challenge 2 – Success Criteria

-1. Build a cloud adoption and cloud governance teams MVP based on an initial best practice structure (referencing the RACI chart).
+1. Align the organization.
+Build a cloud adoption and cloud governance teams MVP based on an initial best practice structure (referencing the RACI chart).
 2. Build a business risk MVP which includes at least 6 risks (but not more than 10).
 Remember that the MVP will be presented to non-technical audiences, so choose your words wisely.